arquesm/2DG_2122/README.md

 ## Alumnes

-...Almendros Gil, Rubén..
+Almendros Gil, Rubén

-...Beneyto García, Inés
+Beneyto García, Inés